 Changing the context

-Getting a fresh perspective is often useful when thinking about alternate approaches to a task.
+Getting a fresh perspective is often useful when considering alternate approaches to a task.
 In a professional setting, this can mean brainstorming in a group or involving individuals from other disciplines to share their points of view.

 Considering a problem from a different angle prompts us to think creatively.